NourAMFouad/Task_Management_System/README.md

 5- Able to save all tasks in txt file, display all tasks with (description and statu).

+6- Able to save all tasks in PDF file, display all tasks with (description and statu).

 When need to exit from app press Esc button.